mathie/mathie.github.io/_drafts/specifying-rails-controllers-with-rspec.markdown

 Run `rake db:migrate` and we're good to go again.
 Our scenario is now failing where we'd expect it to -- the list of widgets are not appearing on the page.
 Let's think a bit about what we actually want here.
-Having discussed it with the client, we're just looking for an unordered list of all the Widgets in the system -- no need to think about complex things like ordering, or pagination.
+Having discussed it with the client, we're just looking for a list of all the Widgets in the system -- no need to think about complex things like ordering, or pagination.
 So we're going to ask the model for a list of all the widgets, and we're going to pass that to the template to be rendered.
 Let's write a controller spec for that behaviour, inside our existing describe block:

 {% highlight ruby %}
 let(:widget_class) { class_spy('Widget').as_stubbed_const }